 Taxis and minicabs offer a convenient alternative to public transport.
 Customers expect a good level of service and taxi drivers do try to ensure these expectations are met.
 However, accidents can still happen and injury can occur as the result of another party's negligence, whether that be a third party driver or the taxi driver themselves.

-Our team is here to support you throughout the entire claims process, guiding you from start to finish and remaining in close contact with you so that you are kept fully up to date with any developments in your case.
+If you need to make a taxi passenger accident claim or a taxi driver claim for compensation, our team is here to support you throughout the entire claims process.
+Our solicitors will guide you from start to finish and remaining in close contact with you so that you are kept fully up to date with any developments in your case.
 We aim to make it as stress-free a process as possible for you.

 If you have suffered an injury due to the negligent actions of somebody else while in a taxi, you may be entitled to make a claim to help you get redress for any injuries sustained.
 This will also assist you on the road to recovery and can help to pay for any out-of-pocket expenses you experienced following your accident.
 These can include: